-According to Microsoft, more than 50% of their commercial Office customers use the cloud (Office 365): this trend is only expected to grow in the future.
-The performance of Office 365 can vary depending on various factors such as geographic location, number of applications used, available bandwidth, and so on.
+According to Microsoft, their Teams collaboration platform has over 250 million active users and is continuing to grow as a high rate while their Teams Phone users has also grown to over 80 million (Source).
+The performance of Office 365 and Teams can vary depending on various factors such as geographic location, number of applications used, available bandwidth, and so on.
 To free up WAN links for other traffic, Microsoft has set up over 130 PoPs or edge nodes that allow its customers to connect to Office 365.

 This solution allows applications handling mission-critical data to work with predictable performance and consistent user experience, all without deploying MPLS.
 SD-WAN solutions for WebEx also support last-mile optimization, thus providing guaranteed Quality of Service (QoS) at every location.

 Businesses of all kinds use Salesforce to manage customer relationships and their growth.
 Salesforce comes with a complex architecture that is heavily dependent on the Internet for connecting data and its users.
 The Salesforce host is hosted at a data center located closest to the user.